-EXISTING SPOUSE: The effective date of coverage when adding or increasing Member Optional Life, or when adding Spouse Life for an existing spouse will be the evidence of insurability approval date.
-The life plan administrator will send a copy of the evidence of insurability approval/denial letter to the individual who requested the change.
+EXISTING SPOUSE: The effective date of coverage when adding or increasing Member Optional Life, or when adding Spouse Life for an existing spouse will be the statement of health approval date.
+The life plan administrator will send a copy of the statement of health approval/denial letter to the individual who requested the change.